oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/MapReduce/MonteCarloPi/README.md

 > - Open a command prompt window and execute `setx SETVARS_CONFIG " "`.
 This only needs to be set once and will automatically execute the `setvars` script every time Visual Studio is launched.
 >
 >For more information on environment variables, see "Use the setvars Script" for [Linux or macOS](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-linux-or-macos.html), or [Windows](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-windows.html).
->

-### Include Files
-The include folder is at `%ONEAPI_ROOT%\dev-utilities\latest\include` on your development system.
-You might need to use some of the resources from this location to build the sample.

 ### Using Visual Studio Code* (VS Code) (Optional)
-You can use Visual Studio Code* (VS Code) extensions to set your environment, create launch configurations, and browse and download samples.
+You can use Visual Studio Code* (VS Code) extensions to set your environment,create launch configurations, and browse and download samples.

 The basic steps to build and run a sample using VS Code include:
  1. Configure the oneAPI environment with the extension **Environment Configurator for Intel® oneAPI Toolkits**.